gbmhunter/blog/content/electronics/circuit-design/transmission-lines/microstrips/index.md

 Microstrips are impedance controlled transmission lines on the top or bottom layers of a PCB, where there is free space above the track, and a copper pour on the layer below the track.
 This is opposed to striplines, which are embedded in a middle layer of a PCB, and have a copper pour above and below them.

-{{< img src="single-ended-basic-microstrip-diagram-annotated.png" width="760px" caption="A diagram of a single-ended microstrip, with standard names for the various dimensions added."  >}}
+{{% figure src="single-ended-basic-microstrip-diagram-annotated.png" width="760px" caption="A diagram of a single-ended microstrip, with standard names for the various dimensions added."  %}}

 ## RFcafe Equations